magarenzo/Different-and-Unordered-Combinations/README.md

 # ncr-script
-Solve ncr using a custom function
+Solve for nCr using a custom function

 ---